tobiasjeckel/sassy-socialnetwork/README.md

 -   Friend request manager: accept or reject pending friend requests, terminate existing friendships
 -   Tom is automatically added as your first friend 😊
 -   Chatroom: real-time chatroom to chat with other people on the network.
 Implemented with socket.io.
+-   Users are notified in real-time when they receive a friend-request from another user